DieSkaarj/OpenPS2LoaderWidescreenCheats/README.md

 # OpenPS2LoaderWidescreenCheats
 <h2>Cheat files to enable 16:9 widescreen using OpenPS2Loader on original hardware.</h2>

-<p>These files have been created from the pnach files found in the PS2 Widescreen Archive available from the <a href="https://forums.pcsx2.net/Thread-PCSX2-Widescreen-Game-Patches">PCSX2 forums</a> and are for use with original hardware.
+<p>These files have been adapted from the pnach files found in the PS2 Widescreen Archive available from the <a href="https://forums.pcsx2.net/Thread-PCSX2-Widescreen-Game-Patches">PCSX2 forums</a> and are for use with original hardware.
 They have been tested on a slim PS2 [SCPH-77003] with the latest <a href="https://www.ps2-home.com/forum/viewtopic.php?t=3">OPL daily build</a> and are served as-is.</p>

 <h3>Usage</h3>
 <p>Import any or all of the .cht files to your ./CHT folder in your OPL games root folder and run the game from OPL with cheats enabled.</p>